shibumi/shibumi.dev/content/posts/introduction-to-in-toto.md

 The functionaries use the **in-toto** runtime for creating link metadata for each step of software "production".
 The **in-toto** verify component will then be used to verify the final product.

-On default **in-tot** specifies JSON as metadata format.
+On default **in-toto** specifies JSON as metadata format.
 The supply chain layout file looks as follows:

 ```json
     { "_type" : "layout",